reiserlab/Modular-LED-Display/docs/G4-troubleshooting.md

 If everything is in the correct location, this error could mean that you as a user do not have permission to edit the file in question.
 Sometimes, especially if the configuration file is located in a root or program files folder, a user may not be allowed to edit those files unless their user profile is set to administrator privileges.
 If the user cannot edit the file, then the Designer cannot edit the file on the user's behalf.
 Fixing the permissions will fix the error.

 This error was first described in the [Protocol Designer trouble shooting guide](../Generation 4/Display_Tools/docs/G4_Designer_Manual.md#trouble-shooting)

+## Results not saved

+When running the experiment, there is either an error message related to `TDMS`, or there will be no results recorded.
+In that case, please double check, that you don't have any old version of the TDMSReader installed on your machine, specifically not version 2.5.
+To check this, you can run the MATLAB command `contains(path, "TDMSReaderv2p5")` – a return value of `1` signifies that the old version is installed.
+Please remove it from your computer or at least from the MATLAB path.

+This error should have been caught during the [G4 software setup](../Generation 4/Display_Tools/docs/G4_Software_Setup.md).